sarahciston/codingcare/posts/unknowing.md

 To make memory, take rubbings of surfaces.
 Press or rub one thing against another thing, and whichever thing is harder transfers its texture, making an impression in the softer thing.
 A pattern appears only where they touch.
 And in return, the softer thing transfers its particles, marking the harder thing back.
 This is a form of relief.

 But rubbing also removes.
 My shower is a white cube where I rub the skin to remove the skin.
 So much sloughs off.
 So much refuses.
+Memory also removes this way.
+So much sloughs off.

 The residual is what's left.
 Between a prediction (an expected result) and a prediction (a model's output) is error.
 Error is measured by various functions for 'loss'.
 These loss functions tell you how wrong you are, how far off your attempt.